neverwannafly/obsidian/mindmap/Engineering/System Design/Proctoring Service.md

 	- stitch the video feed, fill in the missing videos data with placeholder images.
 	- create consumable HLS playlist
 	- generate thumbnails
-	- take care of archivable + deletion policies
+	- take care of achievable + deletion policies
 	- Send further events so other services can take on the responsibilities
 - Requires the least changes on our current infrastructure while having the modularity to add more features on top of it.

-For now, we'll focus on the 2nd approach more in this document, if we want to go with 1st approach, not much will change in the design and implementation docs, SRS would act as a proxy for IES for the time being.
+In this document, we'll deep dive into approach 1 as we try to consolidate IES as a full fledged proctoring solution.
 # Architecture
-Lets deep dive in the new SRS flows -
+Proctoring service will be a standalone service responsible for all proctoring needs (session recording, running analysis etc) and hackerrank will act as one of its customers.

+For the very initial version of proctoring service, we'll be designing the following flows from perspective of HRW
+- **Onboarding Flow** - HRW will first register itself as a customer for Proctoring Service.
+This handoff will first include registering hackerrank as a customer for proctoring service.
+It'll issue an `api_key`
+- **Lifecycle Flows** - Henceforth, HRW will be solely responsible for calling endpoints to initialize a proctoring session and ending a proctoring session and fetching results via API endpoints and proxying other necessary endpoints as well.

-We have three broad flows to engineer -
+Now under product flows, We have three broad flows to engineer in our new proctoring service
 - **Session Recording**: We need backend to provide support for enabling screen recording on frontend side.
 - **Session Processing**: We need to process the session recording (creating a playable link, extracting screenshots for ss analysis, creating thumbnails etc).
 This will also extend to webcam recordings.
 - **Session Playback**: We need to be able to playback the session while having support for the previous version of session recorder.

 Every session will be represented by a unique `session_uuid` on the integrity events service.
 We'll need to create a new MYSQL DB on integrity-events-service for facilitating this and storing (product_type, product_id) mapping vs a unique `session_uuid`.
-## Storage
+## File Storage
 ```
 # RAW Files
-/proctor/ies/<session_uuid>/<asset_name>/raw/
+/proctor/ies/<tenant_uuid>/<session_uuid>/<asset_name>/raw/
 	- [Individual webM chunks]

 # Processed Files
-/proctor/ies/<session_uuid>/<asset_name>/processed/
+/proctor/ies/<tenant_uuid>/<session_uuid>/<asset_name>/processed/
 	- hls_playlist
 	 ├── master.m3u8
 	 ├── index_360p.m3u8